lynxize/Vencord/README.md

 [PluralKit](https://pluralkit.me/) integration, inspired by [PluralChum](https://github.com/estroBiologist/pluralchum) and [this earlier Vencord plugin](https://github.com/Vendicated/Vencord/pull/2536/).

-Adds an "edit message" button to proxied messages, allowing them to be edited as if they were normal discord messages.
+Adds edit and delete buttons to proxied messages.
 Optionally allows coloring of member names in chat by either member color, system color, or highest account role color.

 (see [the plugin itself](src/userplugins/pk4v/index.tsx) for known issues and more information)